Faculty and Advisory Committee

 After retirement Mossman spent 4.5 years as the Director for the National Park Service Ranger Academy at Colorado Northwestern Community College in Rangely, Colorado.

-In June 2018 Mossman moved to the Directorship of the Park Ranger and Basic Law Enforcement Reserve Academies at Skagit valley College, Mount Vernon, Washington.
+In June 2018, Mossman moved to the Directorship of the Park Ranger and Basic Law Enforcement Reserve Academies at SVC.

 On a personal note, Mossman enjoys world travel, climbing mountains, scuba diving, fly fishing, and reading.